complytime/baseline-demo/README.md

 # Repository Layout

 `src` - Contains `gemara` authored content used for transformation
-`policy.yaml` - The `conforma` policy configuration file used perform evaluations
+`policy.yaml` - The `conforma` policy configuration file used to perform evaluations
-`policy-templates` - Contains Rego policies publish for use with `conforma`
+`policy-templates` - Contains Rego policies published for use with `conforma`